Obstacle problem for semilinear parabolic equations with measure data

 Set

 By (\ref{eq5.5}) and (\ref{eq5.6}),

 for q.e. $(s,x)\in D_{T}$.
 It is an elementary check that $A$ is an AF of $\BX'$.
 In fact, by (\ref{eq5.07}), it is a positive functional.
-Therefore there exists a positive smooth measure $\nu$ on $D_{T}$ such that $A=A^{\nu}$.
-From this and (\ref{eq5.5}) it follows that
+Therefore by Proposition in Section II.1 of \cite{Revuz} and \cite[Theorem 5.6]{Oshima} there exists a positive smooth measure $\nu$ on $D_{T}$ such that $A=A^{\nu}$.
+From this, the definition of $A$ and (\ref{eq5.5}) it follows that

 for q.e. $(s,x)\in D_T$.
 Let $v$ denote the function from condition (H6).
 By Lemma \ref{lm3.2}, $v(\bfX)$ satisfies (A6) (with $L=h_1(\bfX)$) under $P'_{s,x}$ for q.e. $(s,x)\in D_T$.
-Therefore arguing as at the beginning of the proof of \cite[Theorem 5.7]{Kl:BSM}) and using Theorem \ref{tw3.1} one can show that there exists a supersolution $\bar v$ of PDE$(\varphi\vee\phi,f+d\mu)$ such that $u_n\le\bar v$ q.e. on $D_T$ for $n\in\BN$.
+Therefore arguing as at the beginning of the proof of \cite[Theorem 5.7]{Kl:BSM} and using Theorem \ref{tw3.1} one can show that there exists a supersolution $\bar v$ of PDE$(\varphi\vee\phi,f+d\mu)$ such that $u_n\le\bar v$ q.e. on $D_T$ for $n\in\BN$.
 From this, the fact that $u_{1}\le u$ q.e. on $D_{T}$ and (H3) it follows that $f_{\bar v}-\kappa \bar v\le f_{u}-\kappa u\le f_{u_{1}}-u_1$, $m_{1}$-a.e.
 Hence $f_{u}\in L^{1}(D_{T})$, because $u_1,\bar v,f_{u_1},f_{\bar v}\in L^{1}(D_{T})$.
 Since $u \le\bar v$ q.e. on $D_{T}$, it follows from (\ref{eq5.7}) that

 for q.e. $(s,x)\in D_{T}$.
 Hence, by Lemma \ref{lm2.3}, $\nu\in\MM_{0,b}^{+}(D_{T})$.
 From (\ref{eq5.7}) and Proposition \ref{stw2.3} it follows now that $u$ is a renormalized solution of the problem (\ref{eq2.C}) with $\mu$ replaced by $\mu+\nu$, $u\in\mathcal{T}_{2}^{0,1}$ and $u\in L^{q}(0,T;W_{0}^{1,q}(D))$ for $q\in[1,\frac{d+2}{d+1})$.
 Actually, from the definition of a solution of reflected BSDE and (\ref{eq5.5}), (\ref{eq5.07}) it follows that the pair $(u,\nu)$ is a solution of OP$(\varphi,f+d\mu,h_1)$.
 Moreover, from (\ref{eq5.5}) and the fact that for q.e. $(s,x)\in D_T$ the process $Y^{s,x}$ is of class (D) and $Y^{s,x}\in\mathcal{D}^{q}$ for $q\in(0,1)$ we conclude that $u$ is of class \mbox{\rm(FD)} and $u\in\FF\mathcal{D}^{q}$ for $q\in(0,1)$.
-Furthermore, since $(u(\bfX),\psi(\bfX))$ is a solution of BSDE${}_{s,x}(\varphi,D,f_u+d(\mu+\nu))$ it follows from Proposition \ref{stw3.7} that for q.e. $(s,x)\in D_{T}$,
+Furthermore, since $(u(\bfX),\psi(\bfX))$ is a solution of BSDE${}_{s,x}(\varphi,D,f_u+d(\mu+\nu))$, it follows from Proposition \ref{stw3.7} that for q.e. $(s,x)\in D_{T}$,

 Hence $\nabla u\in FM^q$ for $q\in(0,1)$, because $Z^{s,x}\in M^q$, $q\in(0,1)$, for q.e. $(s,x)\in D_T$. \\ (ii) From (\ref{eq3.4}) and (\ref{eq5.5}) it follows that $u_n\nearrow u$ q.e. on $D_T$, whereas from (\ref{eq3.5}), (\ref{eq5.6}), (\ref{eq5.08}) and Lemma \ref{lm2.4} it follows that $\nabla u_n\rightarrow\nabla u$ in measure $m_1$.
 Since $u_{n}\le u$ q.e. on $D_{T}$, we have